Use the buttons below to increase or decrease the text size:

-Check out Saruq Al-Hadid Archeology Museum
+Check out Saruq Al-Hadid Archaeology Museum

 A treasure trail of history and art, Al Fahidi Historical Neighbourhood is a top destination for tourists.
-You can trek its labyrinth of alleys, framed by walls and architecture prevalent in the mid-19th century to the 1970s.
+You can trek its labyrinth of alleys, framed by rustic walls and architecture prevalent in the mid-19th century to the 1970s.
 Housed in the modest abodes are vibrant galleries, heritage hubs such as the Sheikh Mohammed Centre for Cultural Understanding, and charming cafes.
 It's especially popular in winter, but now you can enjoy its highlights all year round.

 Check out Al Fahidi and Dubai Museum